ajakaja/ajakaja.github.io/_posts/2025-05-02-factorials.md

 $$\prod_{j=0}^{k-1} F_1(n - \frac{j}{k}) = \frac{(kn)!}{k^{kn}} \prod_{j=0}^{k-1} F_1(-\frac{j}{k})$$

-It is possible to simplify this further by finding the value of the product on the RHS giving the "[Gauss Multiplication Formula](https://en.wikipedia.org/wiki/Multiplication_theorem#Gamma_function%E2%80%93Legendre_formula)", but the technique is much less simple than the algebraic manipulations we've been doing so far.
-It's not very satisfying, but I'll include it for completeness.
-This version comes from Artin's tiny book on the Gamma function.
+It is possible to simplify this further by finding the value of the product on the RHS, giving the "[Gauss Multiplication Formula](https://en.wikipedia.org/wiki/Multiplication_theorem#Gamma_function%E2%80%93Legendre_formula)".
+The technique is much less simple than the algebraic manipulations we've been doing so far, and IMO not very satisfying, but I'll include it for completeness.
+This version comes from Artin's (tiny) book on the Gamma function.
 I've translated the notation from $$\Gamma$$ back to factorials (which makes it a bit simpler to read, also...); some other proofs can be found [here](https://math.stackexchange.com/questions/752895/ahlfors-prove-the-formula-of-gauss).

-However you define $$x!$$, it must be that
+However you define $$x!$$, it should be that

 $$(x+m)! = x! (x+1)(x+2) \cdots (x+m)$$